dotnet/docs/docs/csharp/csharp-7.md

 [!code-csharp[DeconstructNames](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#13_DeconstructNames "Deconstruct with new names")]

-Tuples are a lightweight syntax that gives you the ability to declare data-only types with multiple fields.
-You can learn more in depth about them in the [tuples topic](tuples.md).
+You can learn more in depth about tuples in the [tuples topic](tuples.md).

 ## Pattern matching

-*Pattern Matching* is a feature where you can implement method dispatch on properties other than the type of an object.
+*Pattern matching* is a feature that allows you to implement method dispatch on properties other than the type of an object.
 You're probably already familiar with method dispatch based on the type of an object.
 In Object Oriented programming, virtual and override methods provide language syntax to implement method dispatching based on an object's type.
+Base and Derived classes provide different implementations.

-Virtual methods and overrides to provide specific implementations of methods for different classes in a hierarchy.
 Pattern matching expressions extend this concept so that you can easily implement similar dispatch patterns for types and data elements that are not related through an inheritance hierarchy.

 Pattern matching supports `is` expressions and `switch` expressions.
-Each enable inspecting an object and its properties to determine if that object satisfies the sought pattern.
+Each enables inspecting an object and its properties to determine if that object satisfies the sought pattern.
 You use the `when` keyword to specify additional rules to the pattern.